 Impact Management Objective: detailed site layout.
 To ensure the EMPr adheres to the requirements of the Environmental .
-Authorisation and m akes provision for the final Potential impact to avoid Failure to update the EMPr in accordance with conditions specific the EA.
-Failure to update the EMPr to accommodate the final detailed sit EA. , · Impact Management Outcome Good environmental management is promoted on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period An independent Environment al Consultant must be appointed to amend the EMPr.
-Mossel Вау During design phase All amendments to the EMPr s pecified in the EA must be applied to the EMPr unless agreed otherwise Municipality in writing with the Competent Authority.
-Amendments to the EMPr must be approved in writing by the Competent Authority.
-Public participation may be required on the proposed EMPr amendments.
-The Competent Authority must be consulted for clarity o on these requirements.
-Performance Indicator An updated EMPr that adheres to the conditions of the EA and that relayout is approved by the Competent Authority prior to commencing of • nts o f the final detailed site
+Authorisation and makes provision for the final Potential impact to avoid Failure to update the EMPr in accordance with conditions specification the EA.
+Failure to update the EMPr to accommodate the final detailed sit EA. · · Impact Management Outcome Good environmental management is promoted on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period All amendments to the EMPr s in writing with the Competent Amendments to the EMPr must st be approved in writing by the Competent Authority. equired on the proposed EMPr amendments.
+The Competent Authority The More Family Collection During design phase Performance Indicator An updated EMPr that adheres to the conditions of the EA and that reflects the requirements of the final detailed sit layout is approved by the Competent Authority prior to commencing activities on site. of the final detailed site

-10. Environmental Impact Management Pre-Construction Phase
+9. Environmental Impact Management Pre-Construction Phase